Reliable and Affordable Rifle Ammo

 The.30-30 Winchester ammo is a well-known centerfire cartridge, having been around for 125 years.
 Typically found in lever-action rifles, it has plenty of knockdown power and is popular for deer hunting.
 These bullets weigh 110-170 grains, travel at a velocity of 2,400 feet per second, and have 2,400 joules of energy.

 Also popular for deer hunting, the .270 Winchester is a necked-down version of the .30-30 Winchester.
 It has a flat shooting trajectory and significant power.
 These rounds have a bullet weight of 90-150 grains, travel at a velocity of 3,000 feet per second, and have 3,500 joules of energy.

-6.5 Creedmoor rounds were designed in 2007, these subsonic rounds are favored for their long-distance precision and lack of recoil.
+Meanwhile, 6.5 Creedmoor rounds were designed in 2007.
+These subsonic rounds are favored for their long-distance precision and lack of recoil.
 They’re used for both long-range hunting and military applications.
 These cartridges weigh 120-140 grains, travel at a velocity of 2,700-3,000 feet per second, and have 3,000 joules of energy.

 Other Types of Rifle Ammo

 FN 5.7x28mm high-velocity ammo is useful for personal defense.
 The only rifle that chambers this ammo is the FN P90 rifle.
 It has a bullet weight of 40 grains, a velocity of 2,300 feet per second, and 500 joules of energy.

 The popular.30 Carbine rounds are one of the older ammo types.
 Developed by Winchester Repeating Arms, was used in World War II and the Korean War.
 However, civilians still use this low-recoil cartridge for hunting game.

 The .30 Carbine rounds have a bullet weight of 110 grams, a velocity of 2,000 feet per second, and 1,300 joules of energy.